jordyjwilliams/advent_of_code/README.md

 This repository has the following structure:
 `root/year/day_{x}/`

-Where each day contains an `input.txt` and a `day_xx.py` solution.
+Where each day contains an `input.txt` and a `day_xx_solution.py`.

-Each solution script prints the answer to the challenge parts.
+Each solution script prints the answer (and time taken) to each challenge part.

 ## TODO
 * improve singular day running `poetry run YYYY-DD` from function
+* possibly run timing iteratively
+* possibly graph timing for each day's solutions